Skip to main content

 High-Leverage Problem

 TDOE's Office of Human Capital supports districts with work across the educator professional continuum.
-As noted in TN’s American Rescue Plan (ARP), the state reaffirmed its commitment to assessment while balancing reasonable accountability provisions and teacher evaluation processes for the year.
-Last year, TDOE requested support in refining their process for approval of off-the-shelf assessment measures for use in teacher evaluation (TEAM).
-This work is ongoing.
-Additionally, in January 2022, TDOE requested vacancy data from districts, as required by Board Strategic Compensation Policy 5.600 Sect II part 2(b)3; 50 districts reported zero vacancies and 20 reported >10 vacancies.
-This year, they requested support with better understanding the wide variability in teacher vacancy rates.
+As noted in Tennessee’s American Rescue Plan (ARP), the state reaffirmed its commitment to growing the educator pipeline by making at least $2M in awards available to education preparation providers (EPPs) and local education agency (LEA) partners for Grow Your Own and providing funds for additional endorsements for educators in high-need areas of special education, English as a second language, and secondary mathematics.
+In January 2022, TDOE requested vacancy data from districts, as required by Board Strategic Compensation Policy 5.600 Sect II part 2(b)3; 50 districts reported zero vacancies and 20 reported >10 vacancies.
+TDOE requested support with better understanding the wide variability in teacher vacancy rates and to what extent teachers of color are retained in schools that have high proportions of students of color.

 Approach to Capacity-Building Services

-To help TDOE improve their off-the-shelf assessment measure review and approval process, R5CC will continue to collaborate with TDOE on updates to process documents and a review rubric to increase efficiency and standardization.
-To help TDOE better understand the wide variability in teacher vacancy rates across the state, R5CC will conduct a scan of the teacher vacancy literature, and design a plan to collect and analyze qualitative data to summarize the differences in high and low vacancy matched districts across the state.
-R5CC will use results of the scan and analysis to develop recommendations for next steps and communication briefs.
+To help TDOE better understand the wide variability in teacher vacancy rates across the state, we will implement a plan to collect and analyze qualitative data to summarize the differences in high and low vacancy matched districts across the state.
+Our R5CC team will use results of the analysis to develop district promising practice profiles for dissemination.